 This course introduces the student to the field of surgical technology and the primary function of the surgical technologist within the operating room environment.
 Focus will be placed on effective communication with patients and other members of the healthcare team, proper personal protective equipment, asepsis, and safety/standard precautions.
-Types of laws, facility standards and policies, risk management, and patient rights will also be discussed. will placed Emphasis be οn environmental hazards, sterile techniques, infection control and standards in surgical decontamination, disinfection, and sterilization.
+Types of laws, facility standards and policies, risk management, and patient rights will also be discussed. placed Emphasis will be on environmental hazards, sterile techniques, infection control and standards in surgical decontamination, disinfection, and sterilization.
 Prerequisite: BIO203: Corequisite: SRG202.

-SRG202 THE SURGICAL PATIENT - 4 credits
+SRG202 THE SURGICAL PATIENT- 4 credits